 2. Check In.

-2.1 – Camping Pitches are available from 10:00 on Friday the 24th of July.
+2.1 – Camping Pitches are available from 10:00 on Friday the 9th October.
 You can arrive on either Friday or Saturday to camp.

 2.2 – On arrival, visitors should make contact with the Grinduro Team.
 Admission to the site is at the discretion of the Grinduro Organisers.